looptribe/paytoshi-faucet/README.md

 ```
 * Visit your faucet.
 A wizard will create the admin password and populate the database.
 * Customize your faucet in your admin area.

+## Work in progress
+* Detection system for systems that does not support TLS connections (needed by CloudFlare).